WIPACrepo/wuBase-python/scripts/plotting/README.md

 # wuBase-python Plotting

-An additional requirement is required for these scripts and is not part of the main `pyWub` install.
+Some of these scripts have dependenceies that are not part of the main `wuBase-python` install.

 ```pip install matplotlib```